Our counseling services are designed to help students succeed at St. Edward’s and beyond

 Our therapists work with students to address a wide range of concerns, including but not limited to:

 - Illness or death of a loved one

 - Sexual assault and violence

 Group counseling helps people deal with a broad range of concerns, from reactions to life stress to ongoing anxiety or depression.
-The Health & Counseling Center offers different group therapy experiences each semester.
+Often times it can be extremely powerful to process concerns with other students expressing similar struggles.
+The Health & Counseling Center offers different group therapy experiences each semester based on the need of the student population.
 Some groups are more structured in nature and focus on specific topics or themes.
 Others are open processing groups that cover a broad range of issues and focus more on “here-and-now” interactions in the room.
 In all groups at the HCC, the importance of confidentiality is emphasized.
 For a list of our current group options, click HERE.

-The Health & Counseling Center offers practicum training for doctorate-level graduate students in APA or regionally accredited clinical and counseling psychology programs as well as an Internship training opportunity for students of St. Edward’s University’s Masters of Arts in Counseling program.
-Please click on the links below to find out more information about the training opportunities offered at St. Edward’s University’s Health and Counseling Center.
+The Health & Counseling Center offers practicum training for doctorate-level graduate students in APA or regionally accredited clinical and/or counseling psychology programs as well as an Internship training opportunity for students in Master's of Social Work and Master's in Counseling programs.
+Please click below to find out more information about the training opportunities offered at St. Edward’s University’s Health and Counseling Center.